sdv-dev/SDV/docs/developer_guides/sdv/tabular.rst

             log_frequency=self._log_frequency,
         )

-.. note:: Here you can also see that some of the hyperparameters for the ``CTGANSynthesizer``
+.. note:: Here you can also see that some of the hyperparameters for the ``CTGAN``
           class are being taken from the instance itself, where the ``__init__`` method stored them beforehand.